 This is an overview of the program.
 The course sequencing is meant to serve as a guideline for your semester planning.
 Please note that the scheduling of courses, program sequencing and curriculum are subject to change.

-The program is fully approved by the PA State Board of Nursing and accredited by the Accreditation Commission or Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Ga.
-30326; 404-975-5000; www.acenursing.org.
 Upon completion of the approved curriculum, the graduate receives a certificate as a practical nurse.
-Once the graduate successfully completes the Virtual ATI NCLEX-RN review course they are eligible to sit for the National Council Licensing Examination-Practical Nursing (NCLEX-PN).
+Once the graduate successfully completes the Virtual ATI NCLEX-PN review course they are eligible to sit for the National Council Licensing Examination-Practical Nursing (NCLEX-PN).

 The Practical Nursing graduate is prepared to assist in caring for medical and surgical patients, convalescents, and the disabled.
-Rewarding work experiences is available in skilled nursing centers, extended care facilities, private homes, public health agencies, offices, and clinics.
-The graduate’s performance of select nursing acts is under the direction of a licensed physician, licensed dentist, or professional nurse.
+Rewarding work experiences are available in extended care facilities, private homes, public health agencies, offices, and clinics.
 Advanced standing is available for those students who fulfill the necessary requirements.
 This advanced standing is awarded for NUR 106 only.

 Upon successful completion of this program, graduates will be able to:

 - Integrate the concepts of person, environment, health, nursing, and basic needs to assist with the assessment, planning, implementation, and evaluation of individuals, families, and groups across the life span.

 - Understand the cultural/spiritual needs of a diverse population within a dynamic healthcare system.